Skip to main content

 Create app/assets/semantic.colors.json and register the color names under theme.extend.colors in config.cjs.

-See Semantic Colors for the full setup — JSON definitions, class mapping, nesting rules, and alpha transparency.
+See Semantic colors for JSON definitions, class mapping, nesting rules, and alpha transparency.

 2. Initialize Appearance at startup